Solving 3d Gravity with Virasoro TQFT: 3d gravity and its relation to Virasoro TQFT

 Let us emphasize that the latter property is very unexpected from a naive 3d point of view.
 We started with the phase space of $\PSL(2,\RR)$ Chern-Simons theory and more or less arbitrarily restricted to one component.
 It is surprising that the quantization obtained from only one component closes again under crossing.
 In particular, such a statement can easily be seen to be false for any of the other components of the moduli space of flat $\PSL(2,\RR)$ bundles on the initial value surface $\Sigma$.

-This data is enough to define a three-dimensional TQFT.
+This data is enough to define a three-dimensional TQFT (in Euclidean signature).
 It is of course not a fully conventional TQFT because the Hilbert space is infinite-dimensional.
 Related to this is also the fact that the trivial Wilson line is not normalizable.
 This leads to the divergence of some partition functions.

 Let us elaborate a little bit more on the construction of this TQFT from the data of Virasoro conformal blocks and their behaviour under crossing transformations.
 The main goal of any TQFT is to compute partition functions on a 3-manifold $M$, possibly with boundaries and the insertion of Wilson lines.
 Let us assume that the boundary of $M$ consists of a number of Riemann surfaces, $\partial M=\bigsqcup_{i=1}^n \Sigma_i$.
 The path integral over $M$ then prepares a state in the boundary Hilbert space, \be Z(M) \in \bigotimes_{i=1}^n \mathcal{H}_{\Sigma_i}\ , \ee i.e.\ for the Virasoro TQFT, the path integral evaluates to a combination of conformal blocks on the boundary.
 This can be thought of as the chiral half of the boundary CFT; but of course, being chiral, it is not invariant under modular transformations.
 When $M$ is closed, the partition function is simply a number.